noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 #### Object

-- a class with exactly one instance
+- object definitions are singletons with exactly one instance
+  - are values not references
+  - live in the value namespace
 - lazy initialized only when its members are referenced, similar to a `lazy val`
 - usecase:
-  - grouping methods and fields under one namespace, i.e. creating an object to hold static methods and fields
+  - grouping methods and fields under one namespace, i.e. creating an object to provide static methods and fields for its companion class
+    - act as a companion to a class with the same name in the same file

 ```scala
 object PoopUtils: